-Bob received his law degree from The Ohio State University, Moritz College of Law.
-He holds a bachelor's degree in Political Science from the University of Michigan and is admitted to practice in Michigan and Ohio.
+Before joining Hudson Cook, Bob was in-house counsel for BMW Financial Services for over 12 years.
+He received his law degree from The Ohio State University, Moritz College of Law, and holds a bachelor's degree in Political Science from the University of Michigan.
+Bob is admitted to practice in Michigan and Ohio.

 Member, Alternative Finance Bar Association

-- "Developing a Compliance Strategy in the Age of Trump," Auto Finance Summit, October 2018
+"Developing a Compliance Strategy in the Age of Trump," Auto Finance Summit, October 2018

 "Merchant Cash Advance and Small Business Lending Session: Compliance Risk from Unlikely Sources," Consumer Financial Services Conference, Hudson Cook/CounselorLibrary, April 2018

-"FTC Forum on Small Business Financing", Hudson Cook Client Alert, May 2019
+"FTC Forum on Small Business Financing," Hudson Cook Client Alert, May 2019

-"Mind the Gap", Spot Delivery, November 2018
+"Mind the Gap," Spot Delivery, November 2018

 "Michigan Reverses Longstanding Ban on Loan Referral Payments," Hudson Cook Insights, November 2017

 "Much Ado About Technicalities: A Retail Installment Sale Is Not a Loan," Hudson Cook Insights, June 2016

 The Ohio State University, Moritz College of Law, J.D., 1993